 I will champion policies to ensure our drinking water quality regulations are robust, our solid waste planning modernized, and our water supply stable.
 I'll work to preserve our forests, which are vital to the quality of the air we breathe.
 I'm a staunch advocate for increased investment in clean, renewable sources of energy.
 Virginia has enormous potential to be a leader in renewable energy, and its utilization is immensely beneficial to our environment and economy.
 One of my top priorities will be to empower Virginians to conserve energy.
 We can do this through tax incentives to encourage investment in cleaner sources of energy like wind and solar, and public-private partnerships to retrofit existing buildings making them more energy efficient.

 America symbolizes equality of opportunity for people of all races, origins, religions and creeds.
 An individual’s sexual orientation absolutely should not serve as a disqualification for that equality.
 While our society has become increasingly enlightened over the years, discrimination against those in the LGBTQ community still very much exists.
-As a Delegate I promise to stand up for the freedom to marry, fight to protect LGBTQ people from discrimination in the workplace, and work to give all families a fair chance to succeed.
-In this day and age, there is no place whatsoever for discrimination and I will proudly defend equality for all.
+As your Delegate I promise to stand up for the freedom to marry, fight to protect LGBTQ people from discrimination in the workplace, and work to give all families a fair chance to succeed.
+There is no place whatsoever for discrimination in Virginia and I will proudly defend equality for all.

 We need to do more for working families in Fairfax County, and I will be a champion for labor in Virginia’s General Assembly.
 We have an opportunity to end so-called ‘right-to-work’ in Virginia, end wage theft, pass a $15 minimum wage, secure project labor agreements to protect our workers, and make sure that all working people in the Commonwealth have the right to collectively bargain.

-I'm proud to be endorsed by The Keystone Mountain Lakes Regional Council of Carpenters, the International Brotherhood of Electrical Workers Local 26, the Mid-Atlantic Pipe Trades Association, and the AFSCME District Council 20.
+I'm proud to be endorsed by the Keystone Mountain Lakes Regional Council of Carpenters, the International Brotherhood of Electrical Workers Local 26, the Mid-Atlantic Pipe Trades Association, the Amalgamated Transit Union Local 689, and the AFSCME District Council 20.

 Every Virginian should feel confident that they have a voice in the Virginia House of Delegates.
 Unfortunately, most feel this simply is not the case.
 There is an huge disconnect between voters and local officials that must be bridged should we have any hope in restoring confidence in our institutions.
 I firmly believe that this begins with the simple act of engaging with members of our community.
 Whether through Town Halls, Open Houses, or social media residents of Fairfax County should be able meet with their local officials and ask tough questions in an unscripted environment.
 As your Delegate, one of my top priorities will be to hold public forums to hear your concerns and ideas for better governance.
 My success as a Delegate directly correlates with your success as a Virginian, and I promise to embrace any and all channels of communication with you.